What is Computed Tomography?

-- You may be asked not to eat or drink anything for one or more hours before the exam.
+- You may be asked not to eat or drink anything for 3 and 1/2 hours before the exam:

 What should I expect during this exam?

-A CT examination usually takes five minutes to half an hour.
+A CT examination usually takes 10 minutes to half an hour.

 - The technologist positions you on the CT table and pillows are used to help keep you still and in the proper position during the scan.
 The table will move slowly into the CT scanner opening.
 Depending on the area of the body being examined, the increments of movement may be very small and almost undetectable, or large enough to feel the motion.

-- To enhance the visibility of certain tissues or blood vessels, use of different contrast materials may be required.
-Depending on the type of examination, contrast material may be injected through an IV, swallowed.
+- To enhance the visibility of certain tissues or blood vessels, the use of different contrast materials may be required.
+Depending on the type of examination, contrast material may be injected through an IV or swallowed.
 Before administering the contrast material, you should inform the radiologist or technologist of the following:

 - Any allergies, especially to medications or iodine